Uniform Student Grievance Policy

 1) The Ombuds Officers (i.e., first point of contact) for students who wish to explore the possibility of filing a complaint or lodging a grievance at Mary Baldwin University are:

-a) The dean of adult and graduate programs for matters dealing with academic programs and coursework.
+a) The dean of the respective college for matters dealing with academic programs and coursework.

-b) The associate vice president for student affairs for matters dealing with student life, residence life, extra-curricular programs, and other issues not involving academic programs and coursework.
+b) The vice president for student engagement for matters dealing with student life, residence life, extra-curricular programs, and other issues not involving academic programs and coursework.

 2) Grievances involving academic programs, faculty, and coursework:

-a) Grade Appeals: The dean of adult and graduate programs will explain the university’s grade appeal policy (see Grade changes, p.
-23), guide the student in following the established procedure and, if the appeal is not resolved, refer the matter to the vice president for academic affairs and dean of the university.
+a) Grade Appeals: The respective college dean will explain the university’s grade appeal policy (see Grade changes, p.
+23), guide the student in following the established procedure and, if the appeal is not resolved, refer the matter to the provost and vice president for academic affairs of the university.

 b) Complaints about Faculty Members: The department head will hear the student’s concern and determine an appropriate course of action.
-In most cases, this course of action will consist of one or more of the following: mediation, counseling, referral to the school chair or to the dean, submission of a written statement to the school chair and the dean, or resolution with no further action.
+In most cases, this course of action will consist of one or more of the following: mediation, counseling, referral to the college dean, submission of a written statement to the college dean, or resolution with no further action.

-c) Other Academic Complaints and Grievances: The dean of adult and graduate programs will hear the student’s concern and determine an appropriate course of action.
-In most cases, this course of action will consist of one or more of the following: mediation, counseling, referral to the dean, submission of a written statement to the dean, or resolution with no action.
+c) Other Academic Complaints and Grievances: The college dean will hear the student’s concern and determine an appropriate course of action.
+In most cases, this course of action will consist of one or more of the following: mediation, counseling, referral to the provost and vice president for academic affairs of the university, submission of a written statement to the provost and vice president for academic affairs of the university, or resolution with no action.

 3) Grievances involving admissions, student life, and extracurricular programs:

-a) Student Senate: Every student has the option of referring issues and concerns to the Student Senate through her Senator.
-She should consult her Hall President to determine if the issue or concern is appropriately referred to that body.
+a) Student Senate: Every student has the option of referring issues and concerns to the Student Senate through his/her Senator.
+Students should consult their Hall President to determine if the issue or concern is appropriately referred to that body.

-b) Complaints about a Staff Member: An associate vice president for Student Life will hear the student’s concern and determine an appropriate course of action.
-In most cases, this course of action will consist of one or more of the following: mediation, counseling, referral to the dean of students, submission of a written statement to the dean, or resolution with no action.
+b) Complaints about a Staff Member: An associate vice president for student life will hear the student’s concern and determine an appropriate course of action.
+In most cases, this course of action will consist of one or more of the following: mediation, counseling, referral to the vice president for student engagement, submission of a written statement to the vice president for student engagement, or resolution with no action.

-c) Other Complaints and Grievances: An associate vice president for Student Life will hear the student’s concern and determine an appropriate course of action.
-In most cases, this course of action will consist of one or more of the following: mediation, counseling, referral to the dean of students, submission of a written statement to the dean, or resolution with no action.
+c) Other Complaints and Grievances: An associate vice president for student life will hear the student’s concern and determine an appropriate course of action.
+In most cases, this course of action will consist of one or more of the following: mediation, counseling, referral to the vice president for student engagement, submission of a written statement to the vice president for student engagement, or resolution with no action.